puppetlabs/puppet-specifications/language/calls.md

 to the function (`1`, and the result of `2+2`).
 The lambda parameter `$x` is assigned the value `1`, and the lambda parameter `$y` is assigned the value `4`.

+    # XXX i understand this is a contrived example but it'd be
+    # better to have something you'd actually see in a module -e0
     with(1, 2+2) |$x, $y | { $x + $y }

 ### Parameters

 Parameters are named and optionally typed variables.
 A parameter may optionally also have a default value expression, and may declare that it captures any excess arguments.
 (Different rules apply depending on the type of call; by-position, or by-name).

 Parameters are always specified in a Parameter List as shown in the following grammar.